krumsieklab/CutoffOpt/README.md

 - Preprocessed TCGA PANCAN12 RNA-seq data
 - Precomputed bootstrapping results

-Moreover, the script will be dautomatically generate the following files in the working directory (each file corresponds to the respective paper figure panel):
+Moreover, the script will automatically generate the following files in the working directory (each file corresponds to the respective paper figure panel):

 - **Figure6.pdf**
 - **Figure7A.pdf**